 Behind the Recipe

-This recipe focuses on classic Moroccan flavor building through simple ingredients and gentle simmering.
-Instead of relying on many spices, it uses cumin for warmth, saffron for aroma and color, and lemon for brightness.
+This recipe leans on traditional Moroccan flavor building, using simple ingredients and a slow, gentle simmer.
+Rather than using a long list of spices, it relies on cumin for warmth, saffron for aroma and color, and lemon to lift the dish.

 Cooking everything in one pot allows the onions to soften into the broth, creating a naturally flavorful sauce.
 Using bone-in chicken thighs keeps the meat tender and adds depth to the cooking liquid as it simmers.